Homemade Licorice Liqueur

 Alcohol for making licorice liqueur

 For the base, use a high-ABV neutral grain spirit.
-Use a 95% ABV (190 proof) from your local liquor store.
+Use a 95% ABV (190 proof) Everclear vodka from your local liquor store.

 Don't worry.
 The final result will be much lower in ABV after mixing it with sugar, water, and licorice.

-Making DIY licorice liqueur is actually pretty easy and shouldn't take more than half an hour of active cooking.
+Making DIY licorice liqueur is easy and shouldn't take more than half an hour of active cooking.
+You can break down the whole process into three steps:

-Start stirring the mixture and gradually add more water to incorporate the elements.
-Once all the water went in, turn the heat to medium while stirring the licorice, sugar, and water mix.
+Begin by adding licorice powder, sugar, and a bit of water to a saucepan on low heat.
+Start stirring the mixture and gradually add more water to incorporate the elements to get a licorice-flavored sugar syrup.
+Once all the water is in, turn the heat to medium while stirring the licorice, sugar, and water mix.

 Bring the mixture to a boil and then immediately reduce the heat.
 Let the mix simmer for about 15 minutes before you turn off the heat.

 Now you have licorice syrup which has to cool down to room temperature before you add our neutral grain spirit.
-Stir the alcohol in and confirm that everything is combined before bottling the liqueur.
+Stir the alcohol in and confirm that everything is combined before the liqueur is ready to be bottled.

 Shake the bottle from time to time to prevent lumps of licorice.